 It is critical that you comply with the treatment(s) and/or educational recommendations that are given to you to be able to return to work.
 The SAP will serve as a referral source to assist you in finding the education and/or treatment program(s) needed.
 Upon completion of these processes, the SAP will conduct a face-to-face follow-up evaluation with you to determine your eligibility to be considered for return to safety-sensitive duty.
 It is at the employer’s discretion to decide if you are ready to return to safety-sensitive work.

-The SAP provides documentation of your eligibility to return to safety-sensitive work in a follow-up report to the DER or to you if you are unemployed.
+The SAP provides documentation of your eligibility for a return-to-duty test in a follow-up report to the DER or to you if you are seeking employment.
 You MUST have a negative return-to-duty drug/alcohol test result before returning to safety-sensitive duty and then it is still at the employer’s discretion.

 Be advised that you are subject to unannounced and observed follow-up testing for a period of 1 to 5 years according to the plan determined by the SAP and provided to the DER.